Lieutenant-CommanderData/AARL-STDP/readme.md

 # STDP Code Base
 This provides an overview of the code for my thesis project, utilizing STDP to accomplish unsupervised learning in neural networks.

----> Changes made in this branch <---
-This branch is a copy of the STDP Python branch used for my Thesis research with slight variations.
-I have begun to test the affect of mutually inhibitory synaptic connections between the Ia interneurons in the synthetic neural network which incorporates STDP learning.
-The population of Ia interneurons has been reduced to two to add clarity to interpreting the results/affect of learning on the connections in the network.
-Various code files have been modified, allowing for inspection of certain elements in the network as well as hardcoding changes to force specific scenarios for the network to approach.

-Some changes to note:
-* In the network generation file for the STDP network, inhibitory connections are added, alongside voltage outputs to monitor the states of the interneurons.
-* In the randomized conductance generator function, the inhibitory connections are re-added to the matrix as it was overwriting them.
-* Additional plotting functions are added to monitor the spiking and voltage of the interneurons.

 ## STDPCODE Folder
 Contains the main python file ([main.py](main.py)) that runs the full simulation.